Stousn/FH2GoPWA/README.md

 - add API-Key to ./src/js/config.js

 ## Development
-- run: npm run watch
+- run: "npm run watch"
-- serve public folder with a webserver
+- run: "npm run serve" in a second terminal to start a local development server

 ## Build
-- run: npm run dev
+- run: "npm run dev"
   - for a dev build, which includes debugg logs
-- run: npm run build
+- run: "npm run build"
   - for a prod build, which removes all logs